Tax trade-off: Income tax cut would be offset by sales tax on pet grooming, car washes, other services

 “The increase in (the income tax’s) standard deduction from $4,500 to $12,500 – it wipes out the liability for the bottom 20 percent,” Nelson said.
 “They have a 100 percent income tax reduction."

-Nelson also said those in the top 10 percent of income earned would also pay a higher percentage of income tax that what they pay now.
-According to third-party analysts, he said, “it actually makes the system slightly more progressive than the system is now.”
+Nelson also said those in the top 10 percent of income earned would also pay a higher percentage of income tax than what they pay now.
+According to third-party analysts, he said, “It actually makes the system slightly more progressive than the system is now.”

 Gov. Jeff Landry has said he intends to call a special legislative session to take up changes in how the state raises money.